Sofía Osío

 Sofía Osío Luna (born 27 May 2000) is a Colombian model and beauty pageant titleholder who was crowned Señorita Colombia 2022.
-She represented Colombia at Miss International 2023 competition.
+She represented Colombia at Miss International 2023 competition an placed 1st Runner Up.

 Early life

-Sofía was born in Barranquilla, Atlántico, Colombia.
-She is the daughter of Fernán Manrique and Susana Luna, and has three siblings.
-She studied high school at the Colegio Hebreo Unión (Union Hebrew School) a bilingual institution located in her city of origin, while her subsequent academic training took place at the Istituto Europeo di Design, located in Barcelona, Catalonia, Spain, where she graduated as a professional in fashion marketing and communication.
+Sofía was born on 27 May 2000 in Barranquilla, Atlántico, Colombia.
+She grew up in a family with Italian origins from Lombardy and Spanish Sephardic Jews from Zaragoza.
+She is the daughter of Alejandro Osío and Susana Luna, and has three siblings.She studied high school at the Colegio Hebreo Unión (Union Hebrew School) a bilingual jew institution located in her city of origin, while her subsequent academic training took place at the Istituto Europeo di Design, located in Barcelona, Catalonia, Spain, where she graduated as a professional in fashion marketing and communication.
 In addition to her native language, she is fluent in English.
 From a young age, she has served as a model for different brands nationwide.

 Pageantry

 Señorita Atlántico 2022

 Sofía Osío's career in beauty pageants began in June 2022, when she was decreed as the new Miss Atlántico for the next edition of Miss Colombia pageant (Concurso Nacional de Belleza), that would be carried out during the month of November of the same year.